Kashubia (Kaszuby)

 Where to stay

-Lakeside agritourism farms and guesthouses (gospodarstwa agroturystyczne) are the regional norm and the recommended slow option — clustered around Chmielno, Wdzydze and the Kartuzy and Kościerzyna lakes.
-These are often small and seasonal, with high turnover, so rather than chase a specific name that may have changed, plan to book through the regional tourism organisation and the agritourism listings: pomorskie.travel is the official Pomeranian tourism portal, and the Kashubian-Pomeranian Association and local information centres in Kartuzy and Kościerzyna can point to current, operating properties.
+Lakeside agritourism farms and guesthouses (gospodarstwa agroturystyczne) are the regional norm and the recommended slow option, clustered around Chmielno, Wdzydze and the Kartuzy and Kościerzyna lakes.
+These are often small and seasonal, with high turnover.
+Skip the hunt for a specific name that may have changed and go through the regional tourism organisation and the agritourism listings instead: pomorskie.travel is the official Pomeranian tourism portal, and the Kashubian-Pomeranian Association and local information centres in Kartuzy and Kościerzyna can point to current, operating properties.
 In the two towns themselves there are small hotels and pensions in the centres.
-Whatever you choose, book ahead for July and August, when the lakes and the strawberry season fill the guesthouses.
+Whatever you choose, secure a room well before July and August, when the lakes and the strawberry season fill the guesthouses.

 What to eat

-The headline is the truskawka kaszubska, the Kashubian strawberry (PGI) — eat it in season, late June into July, fresh, with cream, or on plińce (potato pancakes).
-Beyond the berry, the table is country fare: czarnina, the traditional duck-blood soup; plińce or pliszcze, the Kashubian potato pancakes; smoked freshwater fish from the lakes — eel, trout, vendace; and rye-based country baking (verify local naming).
+The headline is the truskawka kaszubska, the Kashubian strawberry (PGI).
+Eat it in season, late June into July: fresh, with cream, or on plińce (potato pancakes).
+Beyond the berry, the table is country fare: czarnina, the traditional duck-blood soup; plińce or pliszcze, the Kashubian potato pancakes; smoked freshwater fish from the lakes (eel, trout, vendace); and rye-based country baking (verify local naming).
 Buying the PGI strawberry and local food directly from producers is both the best way to taste the region and a direct support to the smallholders who grow it.
-Use the Kashubian self-naming where you can — kaszëbskô malëna for the strawberry — as a small courtesy to a living language.
+Ask for it by its Kashubian name, kaszëbskô malëna, as a small courtesy to a living language.

 What to do

-Walk the Kashubian Ethnographic Park at Wdzydze slowly — the lakeside open-air museum carries craft demonstrations, timber architecture, and the Gulgowski legacy.
+Walk the Kashubian Ethnographic Park at Wdzydze slowly — the lakeside open-air museum holds craft demonstrations and timber architecture, and it keeps the Gulgowski legacy alive.
 At the Kashubian Museum in Kartuzy, take in the embroidery, ceramics and costume, and use it to understand the language and identity before you tour.
 See the Carthusian collegiate church in Kartuzy with its famous coffin-shaped roof.
 In Chmielno, visit the Kashubian ceramics workshops of the Necel family tradition.
 Cycle or paddle the Kashubian Lake District — the lakes and "Switzerland of Kashubia" hills around Kartuzy and Kościerzyna, with the Kashubian cycle route accessible by train from the Tricity.
 For a slow back-road detour, the Sierakowice and Lipnica area is associated with the "world's-longest-village" curiosity (verify which village currently holds the claim).

 Respect

 Kashubian identity and language are a living minority culture, not folklore decoration.
 The Kashubs are a recognised ethnic and linguistic community; engage with the language respectfully, support bilingual signage and Kashubian-language media (such as the Pomerania monthly), and don't reduce embroidery and costume to "quaint Polish folk art."
-Use Kashubian self-naming where you can — Kaszëbë for the region — and let local institutions speak for the culture rather than speaking over them.
+Use the region's own name, Kaszëbë, where you can, and let local institutions speak for the culture rather than speaking over them.
 The lakes and post-glacial landscape are sensitive: much of the Kashubian Lake District is protected as landscape parks, so respect the quiet, don't over-motorise the small villages, and buy the PGI strawberry and local food directly from producers.
-The region is a home and a living community first, a destination second.
+This is a community that has kept its language alive for centuries; arrive as its guest, not its audience.

 Practical notes

 Language: Polish; Kashubian is the recognised regional language and appears on bilingual signage — using a Kashubian greeting is welcomed.
 Currency: Polish złoty (PLN), not the euro.
 Plug: European type E. The Tricity (Gdańsk) is the logical gateway: train to Kartuzy, then car or bus for the lakes.
 Strawberry season and festival dates are summer-specific (verify).
-Agritourism is seasonal — book lake guesthouses ahead in July and August.
+Agritourism is seasonal; lake guesthouses fill in July and August, so plan early.
 Nearest major city and hospital: Gdańsk.

 ---